PrasoonMishra123/SpringBoot-assignment/README.md

 spring.datasource.password=your_password
 spring.jpa.hibernate.ddl-auto=update
 spring.jpa.database-platform=org.hibernate.dialect.Oracle12cDialect
-3. Build the Project
+2. Build the Project
 Use Maven to build the project:

 bash
 Copy code
 mvn clean install
-4. Run the Application
+3. Run the Application
 Run the Spring Boot application:

 bash
 Copy code
 mvn spring-boot:run
-5. Test the API
+4. Test the API
 Use Postman or any other API client to test the API endpoint.

+5.Push the project folder in github

 API Endpoint: